-… between 30 and 50% of cancer cases could currently be prevented?2
+… between 30 and 50% of cancer cases could actually be prevented by steering clear of the risk factors?2

 In cancer research, scientists often use microscopes to understand how healthy cells are different to cancer cells.
 Live cell imaging helps to monitor the dynamic processes in the cell cycle and is often used in cell or animal models.
 Autofluorescence or fluorescent labels help to distinguish tumor cells and tissue from healthy cells.
 Such basic research is the very foundation for the development of novel diagnosis, treatment, and cures.